International Journal of Applied Dental Sciences

 How to cite this article:

-Dr. Mainak Kanti Saha, Dr. Sourabh Gupta and Dr. Parashar Desai.
+Dr. Mainak Kanti Saha, Dr. Sourabh Gupta, Dr. Parashar Desai.
 An comparative evaluation of tensile bond strength of polyvinyl siloxane impression material to tray material using three different tray adhesive: An in vitro study.
-International Journal of Applied Dental Sciences.
-2019; 5(2): 293-296.
+Int J Appl Dent Sci 2019;5(2):293-296.